Sunday, June 19, 2016

 Thursday, June 9, 2016

-In most cases no single actor can save a show yet it takes only one to ruin it.
+In most cases no single actor can save a show yet any one actor can ruin it.
 When someone screws up during performance somebody else has to cover for them and a painful truth of theatre is that the one doing the covering is usually perceived by the audience to be the one screwing up.
-For this reason most performers are wary of going onstage with anyone they suspect is unprepared, or worse, incompetent.
-Yet, perforce, it's a pirate's lot that such a situation will present itself.
+For this reason most troupers are wary of going onstage with anyone they suspect is unprepared, or incompetent.
+Yet it's a pirate's lot that such situations will occur..

 |Lazarus drew the invite cover for the third cruise.|